MaxSensei/Pisti/README.md

 6. Play the game

 When Player 2 opens the link, the connection will be created and the game should begin.
 Have fun!

+# Play Online

+The game can be played online at https://maxsensei.github.io/Pisti/